 And, besides sightseeing, you can also engage in water sports like kayaking, kiting, and surfing.
 The village is only accessible by air or ferry, and flights are only available from April to September.

-If you are flying there, you can make your travel even more enjoyable by booking for an airport lounge, through Lounge Pass.
+If you are flying there, you can make your travel even more enjoyable by booking an airport lounge, through Lounge Pass.
 This will help you to relax before your flight or after landing.

 Winsum is another lively village that will certainly take you back in time.
 Initially, it consisted of two separate villages – Bellingweek and Obergum.
 These villages were located on either side of the local canal called the Winsumerdiep.